How do you react when you’ve misplaced your mobile device?

 Yes, nine-in-10 Millennials (92 percent) own smartphones, the Pew Research Center found.
 But guess what?
 Pew determined that 85 percent of Gen-Xers and 67 percent of Baby Boomers own them, too.

-So, if virtually all of your people are on their mobile devices, an Employee App logically is the best way to engage them.
+So, if virtually all of your people are on their phones, logically an employee communications app is the best way to engage them.

 No. 5: When employees absolutely need to know

-Something has happened.
 Maybe it’s good news.
 Maybe it’s bad news.
 But people need to know.
 Quickly.
-Are you able to get a message to everyone in the company—or to a specific location, division, team?
+Are you able to get a message to everyone—or to a specific location, division, or team—spread across your team of office or deskless workers?

-All of us are accustomed to receiving push notifications on our mobile devices through apps.
-When you need to share meaningful, even critical, information with the workforce, an Employee App gives you the ability to send alerts.
-For instance, the Firstup platform can require that employees acknowledge they’ve read the message, so the company knows it’s been received.
+All of us are accustomed to receiving alerts on our phone through apps.
+When management needs to share meaningful, even critical, information with the workforce, an app gives you the ability to send alerts to users.
+For instance, the Firstup platform can require that acknowledgement that employee communications have been read, so the company knows it’s been received.

 This can be especially critical in a time of crisis when there are concerns about safety, and you need to know all of your people are accounted for and out of harm’s way.